MicrosoftDocs/entra-docs/docs/identity/app-proxy/how-to-configure-sso-with-kcd.md

 3. Right-click and select **Properties** > **Delegation**.
 4. Select **Trust this computer for delegation to specified services only**.
 5. Select **Use any authentication protocol**.
 6. Under **Services to which this account can present delegated credentials** add the value for the SPN identity of the application server.
-This enables the application proxy Connector to impersonate users in AD against the applications defined in the list.
+This enables the application proxy connector to impersonate users in AD against the applications defined in the list.

    ![Connector-SVR Properties window screenshot](./media/application-proxy-configure-single-sign-on-with-kcd/properties.jpg)